foosel/foosel.github.io/content/blog/2023-01-27-review-onyx-boox-nova-3-color/index.md

 Would I buy it again?
 Yes, as an e-reader, but not as a note taking device.

 For reading, it has the right size, with even most PDFs working just fine.
-The color display adds just the right dusting of color to make some things previously quite annoying to read on black and white e-ink fine, and having it run stock unlocked Android means I can use whatever app I want to do the reading in.
-It has fully replaced the Kindle Paperwhite I used before - I frankly don't even know where that is right now 😅 - and I've read many a book on it now.
+The color display adds just the right dusting of color to make some things previously quite annoying to read on grayscale e-ink fine, and having it run stock unlocked Android means I can use whatever app I want to do the reading in.
+It has fully replaced the Kindle Paperwhite I used before - I frankly don't even know where that is at the moment 😅 - and I've read many a book on it now.

 For note taking however I found 7.8" to be just too small to be useful.
-And the fact that only the stock app works and doesn't seem to have some well supported way to get the notes out of it makes it a bit of a suboptimal experience as well.
+And the fact that only the stock app works well and doesn't seem to have some well supported way to get the notes out of it makes it a bit of a suboptimal experience as well.

 If note taking was my focus, I'd look at something larger, 10", and pay close attention to the sync options of the notebooks.
 Something like OCR enabled PDFs synced into the file system would already be nice (then DriveSync or Syncthing could take care of the rest).
 From what I've read online however, something like that doesn't seem to really be available yet.

 For either though I think I'll really want color 🌈 from now on 😁